sbecker11/RAWGraphs/README.md

 ### Step 4.

-Now open `index.html` in a browser window, to verify that the `index.html` file has the same `ribbons` as those found in the original `uniques-600x600.svg` file.
+Now open `ribbons.html` in a browser window, to verify that it has the same `ribbons` as those found in the original `uniques-600x600.svg` file.

 ## Make color adjustments

 Now we're ready to adjust the `jobs-color-palette`.
 Simplly edit color values for each job class and refresh the browser page to see the results.

+## Backlog

+* Remove the "job" and "skill" headers

+* Remove the double underscores from the job text labels.

+* Text labels should be aligned to abutt against the edge of the ribbons box with the rest fallling outside.

+* The verticle bar colors are randomly white and black.
+They should have the same color as its ribbon and should have a hz gap that separates it from its ribbon.

+* The job boxes shown on the jobs page should match the colors in the ribbons box.